 Anxiety, by the way, is pure reactivity.

 So how do you heal an imbalance that has multiple causes?
 With a multi-faceted approach tailored to the unique individual who is suffering.
-It's a holistic, sometimes integrative approach to healing.
+It's a holistic and integrative approach to healing.
 I will explore what that looks like in my next post.
+And if you already know you could use some help to heal your anxiety I’d be honored to help you.
+Let’s connect with a complimentary session.